wbalbo/wbalbo/README.md

 </div>
 <br>

-- 🔭 I’m currently working to improve my English skills, with a professional help of a private teacher.
+- 🔭 I’m currently working on my personal project called [TwitterScraper](https://github.com/wbalbo/twitterscraper), to help scrap information from Twitter without requiring API or Selenium.
-- 🌱 I’m currently learning more of my professional area, learning more .NET Core, SOLID principles, Design Patterns and other cool things, I'll post new projects here in Github soon with my experiences.
+- 🌱 I’m currently learning more of my professional area, learning more .NET Core, SOLID principles, Design Patterns, and other cool things, I'll post new projects here in Github soon with my experiences.
-- 👯 I’m looking to collaborate on new and exciting projects in newer technologies, preferably in .NET field.
+- 👯 I’m looking to collaborate on new and exciting projects in newer technologies, preferably in the .NET field.
-- 🤔 I’m looking for help with a exciting new remote position in programming for a good company from outside my country (Brazil), because I want an international experience.
-- 💬 Ask me about programming, financial tips or about games, these are the 3 of the biggest things that I know and like more.

 If you have any questions please let me know, thanks!